Mattwalker411/mathwalker.github.io/_posts/2023-08-13-new-preprint.md

 ---
 layout: posts
-title: "New prepint avaible on Mpmeba, Dynamics, and a maxwell demon"
+title: "New prepint available on Mpmeba, Dynamics, and Maxwell's Demon"
 ---
 # New Preprint with Saikat Aug.
 2023